Financial planning is at the core of everything we do.

 - Retirement planning: Discuss your retirement goals and review your current savings strategy and progress towards your retirement goal, making recommendations where appropriate

 - Investment management: Discuss your risk tolerance and what your portfolio will look like as a client.
-During this time we may also review your investment options at your current employer’s retirement plan, making recommendations where appropriate
+During this time we may also review your investment options at your current employer’s retirement plan, making recommendations as needed

 - Tax planning: As we work through your financial life, we do so with various considerations in mind, and one of them is tax implications.
 Although we are careful not to let taxes drive the strategy, we do look for opportunities to gain tax efficiency and will coordinate with your CPA or accountant as needed

-- Estate and Insurance planning: We’ll ask about your current estate plan and life insurance coverage, making recommendations where appropriate.
-If additional planning or coverage is required, we’ll work with your attorney or life insurance agent as appropriate
+- Estate and Insurance planning: We’ll ask about your current estate plan and life insurance coverage to assess whether further planning or coverage may be advisable.
+If so, we’ll work with you and your attorney or life insurance provider to help ensure nothing falls through the cracks

 - Financial planning: Financial planning is really a “catch-all” bucket for everything else that may impact you over the course of your life.
 Much of what we do in the beginning with new clients typically centers around employee benefits, college planning, managing cash flows, stock options, and short-term goals.
-However, it really just depends on what your specific needs are
+Financial planning at Darrow is a highly personalized service, so it really just depends on what your specific needs are

 Over the long-term, we have helped clients navigate a variety of situations that have ranged from common to very unique.
 Below you will find a list of some of the more typical scenarios.
 To discuss your personal situation, please contact us.